Are you prepared to be a concierge service and not be a traditional real estate agent anymore?

 To help you better understand how to attract them in the next step, let’s summarize the kind of conflicting customer profile of a high-end client.

 On the one hand, these clients are usually high achievers, highly time aware, aware of what they have achieved, and quite demanding.

 So they expect the best from the product (the property) and the real estate professional.

 On the other hand, there is this need to make an outstanding exterior impression and compensate for interior psychological pain and a likely harmed self-worth.

 To get a high-quality property, they prefer higher price levels because this conveys some reliability that the product will also have a high quality.

 In the next section, you will learn how we can take advantage of this information for the marketing part.

 Ways to Attract High-End Real Estate Clients

-But nevertheless, you can find some marketing takeaways and gems of attracting high-end real estate clients.
+Nevertheless, you can find marketing takeaways and gems for attracting high-end real estate clients.

 So, let’s dissect a bit what they did: